Salmon P. Chase: Legal and political career

 Chase moved to a country home near Loveland, Ohio, and practiced law in Cincinnati from 1830.
 He rose to prominence for his authoritative compilation of the state's statutes, which long remained the standard work on the topic.

-From the beginning, despite the risk to his livelihood, he defended people who had escaped slavery and those who were tried for assisting them, notably the Matilda Case in 1837.
-He became particularly devoted to the abolition of slavery after the death of his first wife, Katherine Jane Garmiss, in 1835, shortly after their March 1834 wedding.
+From the beginning, despite the risk to his livelihood, he defended people who had escaped slavery and those who were tried for assisting them, notably in the Matilda Case in 1837.
+He became particularly devoted to the abolition of slavery after the death of his first wife, Katherine Jane Garniss, in 1835, shortly after their March 1834 wedding.
 This event was a spiritual reawakening for him.
 He worked initially with the American Sunday School Union.
 At a time when public opinion in Cincinnati was dominated by Southern business connections, Chase, influenced by local events, including the attack on the press of James G. Birney during the Cincinnati riots of 1836, associated himself with the anti-slavery movement.
 Chase was also a member of the literary Semi-Colon Club; its members included Harriet Beecher Stowe and Calvin Ellis Stowe.
 Chase became the leader of the political reformers, as opposed to the Garrisonian abolitionist movement.

 For his defense of people arrested in Ohio under the Fugitive Slave Act of 1793, Chase was dubbed the "Attorney General for Fugitive Slaves."
 His argument in the case of Jones v.
 Van Zandt on the constitutionality of fugitive slave laws before the U.S. Supreme Court attracted particular attention.
 Chase contended that slavery was local, not national, and that it could exist only by virtue of positive state law.
 He argued that the federal government was not empowered by the Constitution to create slavery anywhere and that when an enslaved person leaves the jurisdiction of a state where slavery is legal, he ceases to be a slave; he continues to be a man and leaves behind the law that made him a slave.
 In this and similar cases, the court ruled against him, and the judgment against John Van Zandt was upheld.

 Though elected as a Whig to a one-year term on the Cincinnati City Council in 1840, Chase left that party the next year.
 In the 1840s, he helped to form the Liberty Party.
 For seven years, Chase was the leader of the Liberty Party in Ohio.
 He helped balance its idealism with his pragmatic approach and political thought.
 Chase was skillful in drafting platforms and addresses, and he prepared the national Liberty platform of 1843 and the Liberty address of 1845.
 Building the Liberty Party was slow going.
 By 1848, Chase was the leader in the effort to combine the Liberty Party with the Barnburners or Van Buren Democrats of New York to form the Free Soil Party.